PE and sport premium

 We deliver a high-quality physical education curriculum which aims to inspire all pupils to succeed and excel in competitive sport and other physically-demanding activities.

 There are numerous opportunities for our children to represent our school and compete in a variety of sports including football, cross country and netball.
+In the last year we have been victorious in the following as part of the Wharfe Valley Primary Schools League:

 We aim to ensure that all pupils: